-For the 2026 school year, there are 2 public charter schools serving 879 students in the neighborhood of Windsor Park, Austin, TX.
+For the 2026 school year, there is 1 public charter school serving 879 students in the neighborhood of Windsor Park, Austin, TX.

-The top-ranked public charter schools in Windsor Park are Texas Empowerment Academy and Austin Achieve Middle School.
+The top-ranked public charter school in Windsor Park is Austin Achieve Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 The neighborhood of Windsor Park, Austin, TX public charter schools have an average math proficiency score of 11% (versus the Texas public charter school average of 38%), and reading proficiency score of 20% (versus the 49% statewide average).